Our Sun Safety Tips for the Summer and All Year Long

 With summer under way, children will spend more time outdoors, in backyards and at parks, summer camps, beaches and other vacation destinations.
 So, it is important to remember that exposure to the sun’s ultraviolet radiation (UVR) is strongly linked to all forms of skin cancer.
 Luckily, with good sun safety habits including proper clothing and sunscreen, children can enjoy all sorts of outdoor activities without risking their health.

 “By teaching your children to incorporate sun protection into their daily routine, you’ll significantly lower their risk of developing skin cancer as an adult,” says Perry Robins, MD, President of The Skin Cancer Foundation.
-“In fact, one or more blistering sunburns in childhood or adolescence more than doubles a person’s chances of developing potentially deadly melanomas later in life.”
+“Sustaining five or more sunburns, more than doubles a person’s lifetime risk of developing melanoma.”

 Help children stay safe in the sun with the following tips from The Skin Cancer Foundation: